Menarini: Social housing renovation project

 The Menarini pharmaceutical group is committed to the recovery of several social housing owned by the municipality of Florence.
 So far the apartments recovered are 20 and have been assigned to families of small and medium size.
-The surfaces of the delivered housing ranging from 50 to 70 square meters each.
+The surfaces of the delivered housing range from 50 to 70 square metres each.
 The first agreement between the Menarini Group and the City of Florence was presented on 16 July 2013 by the mayor of Florence, Matteo Renzi and Lucia Aleotti, President of the Menarini pharmaceutical group.

 On 18 January 2014 the Menarini Group has delivered the first three of 10 apartments, located in Via Rocca Tedalda, in the south side of Florence.

-On 27 March 2014, were delivered the keys of the last 7 houses of the first edition of the project.
+On 27 March 2014, the keys of the last 7 houses of the first edition of the project were delivered.

 On 12 December 2014 it was announced the second edition of the project of social housing redevelopment in Palazzo Vecchio by Mayor Dario Nardella, the President and the vice-chairman of the pharmaceutical group Menarini Lucia and Alberto Giovanni Aleotti.

 On 21 April 2015, 10 apartments renovated from Menarini were delivered to 10 needy families in the city.

 On 30 November 2015 it was announced the third edition of the project.

 On 17 June 2016 the Menarini Group and the City of Florence have handed over the keys of 10 renovated houses to those families included in the social rankings of the city.

-In March 2018, the company announced the new board of directors of the company which for the first time sees an external manager, Eric Cornut, fill the role of president.
+In March 2018, the company announced the new board of directors of the company which for the first time saw an external manager, Eric Cornut, fill the role of president.
 Cornut, a Swiss from Basel with a master's degree in California, a life in Novartis and for two years, until April 2017, in charge of the general management of Epfia, the European Federation of Pharmaceutical Industries.
 On 12 September 2019, the Board of Directors appointed Elcin Barker Ergun as the company's CEO.

+Criticism

+The Menarini Group continued its operations in Russia despite the international sanctions imposed following Russia's invasion of Ukraine.
+The company faced criticism from organizations promoting corporate accountability and ethical practices in regions affected by geopolitical conflicts.